SandoghdarLab/PiSCAT/docs/paper.md

 # Statement of need

-The aim of this project is to explore the potential of powerful image processing tools (such as machine learning, deep learning, computer vision, and object tracking) to address challenges in analysis of iSCAT images.
+The aim of this project is to explore the potential of powerful image processing tools <font color="blue">(such as computer vision, background correction, and object tracking)</font> to address challenges in the analysis of iSCAT images.
 The use of existing libraries and packages turns out not to be satisfactory.
 Here, we present a software platform implemented in Python for processing the iSCAT images, named PiSCAT.
 In order to make this framework accessible to a wide range of applications, we have developed a GUI (Graphical User Interface), which enables the users to conduct the analysis of interest, regardless of their programming skills.
 Reading different image or video formats, background correction (e.g removing fixed pattern noise (FPN), differential rolling average (DRA)), point spread function (PSF) detection, linking and extraction of trajectories of target PSFs are amongst the key features of PiSCAT.
 PiSCAT is also optimized for parallel coding to decrease the analysis time.

 # Concept and Structure of PiSCAT